-Calculation for Moving Average Envelopes is straight-forward.
+Calculating Moving Average Envelopes is straightforward.
 First, choose a simple moving average or exponential moving average.
 Simple moving averages weight each data point (price) equally.
 Exponential moving averages put more weight on recent prices and have less lag.
 Second, select the number of time periods for the moving average.
 Third, set the percentage for the envelopes.
 A 20-day moving average with a 2.5% envelope would show the following two lines:

 Upper Envelope: 20-day SMA + (20-day SMA x .025) Lower Envelope: 20-day SMA - (20-day SMA x .025)

-The chart above shows IBM with a 20-day SMA and 2.5% envelopes.
-Note that the 20-day SMA was added to this SharpChart for reference.
+The chart above shows IBM with 20-day SMA envelopes set at 2.5% (blue).
+Note that the 20-day SMA (red) was added to this SharpChart for reference.
 Notice how the envelopes move parallel with the 20-day SMA.
 They remain a constant 2.5% above and below the moving average.

 The parameters for the Moving Average Envelopes depend on your trading/investing objectives and the characteristics of the security involved.
 Traders will likely use shorter (faster) moving averages and relatively tight envelopes.
 Investors will likely prefer longer (slower) moving averages with wider envelopes.